TimBroddin/cassim/README.md

 If everything is configured properly, you should be able to run `cassim add 3000` and a vhost will be created.
 If you've enabled SSL and installed `certbot` will be invoked, configuring SSL.

+# Sudo

+Cassim uses `sudo` to execute commands.
+Be sure to add your user to the sudoers file.

 # Todo

 - [ ] Implement `cassim remove`